rtang0203/nine-lives-club/src/about.md

 # About

-I write backend python, I speculate on digital assets, I consume media and call myself a connosieur.
+I write code and speculate on digital assets.
+On the road to Damascus.

 ## Contact